lmarzen/qmk_firmware/keyboards/shortcut/bridge75_iso/readme.md

 is made to `md_send_devinfo` where the bluetooth name is passed but with the `$` character as the last character.
 The `$` is replaced with the BT device number when pairing.
 This seems to be a feature unique to this version of the CH582F firmware.
-This also means during pairing we do not 'CLEAN' the device and we do not upddate the device name.
-We simply send PAIR to `md_send_devctrl`.
+This also means during pairing do not 'CLEAN' the device and do not update the device name.
+Simply send PAIR to `md_send_devctrl`.

 ## What wireless chip is the Bridge75 using?